Pure Love: Keeping Clean for the Unseen

 Dirt, dust, earth, soil, grime, sweat, soot, and all of the other byproducts of time well spent working and playing doesn’t bother us.
 It comes with the territory.
 We welcome all of it, knowing an opportunity will soon come when we rinse it away, leaving behind only memories and, hopefully, a sense of accomplishment.

-Filth is different.
+Filth is Different.

 Filth is habituated muck.
 It is the accumulation of detritus, whether physical, spiritual, or emotional, requiring special steps and extra effort to address.
 Because of this, we may become disinclined to try, gradually allowing ourselves to become defiled by it.
 When dirty, we acknowledge our layer of soon-to-be-removed unpleasantness.
 In contrast, filth endures and renders repulsive all that it has affected.